-When people think about capital, they think about Karl Marx’s Das Kapital and money as if it were the only kind of capital out there.
-In fact, there are four types of capital in this world which I’ll explain below:
+When people think about capital, they think about a stack of money.
+There are in fact four types of capital which I will explain below:

-Financial capital is the accumulation of money and other convertible assets that can be used to invest in other businesses or larger assets.
+Financial capital is just a pile of money.
+It is the accumulation of money and other assets that can be used to invest.

-Some of this capital can be inherited if are lucky enough to be born into the right womb.
-For instance, I once saw Tom Brady’s son; he was handsome like his father.
-The Rockefellers inherited financial capital from their patriarch, John D. Rockefeller.
-The family of Mitt Romney is a remarkable case.
-They meet together three or four times a year for Thanksgiving, Christmas, and Easter, and the Romney men gather around and talk about their businesses and have the others give them critiques of what they’re doing.
+Some capital can be inherited if one is lucky enough to be born into the right womb.
+I once saw a picture of Tom Brady’s family, and his kids were as beautiful as their father and mother.
+Presidential candidate Mitt Romney is a remarkable case.
+His family meets together four times a year and the Romney men gather around and talk about their businesses and have the others give them critiques of what they are doing wrong.

-However, the majority of this capital can be built by oneself.
-In the case of personal capital, even though you might not be born to Cindy Crawford or David Gandy, you can always go to the gym and maintain a low body-fat-percentage and be more attractive than 95% of the people in your age bracket.
-In the case of financial capital, you can build wealth over time with careful spending habits and great financial management.
+However, the majority of capital can be built by oneself.
+Even though you might not be born to Cindy Crawford, one can always go to the gym and maintain a healthy lifestyle and be more attractive physically than the majority of people in your age bracket.
+In the case of financial capital, one can build wealth over time with prudent spending and financial management.

-Diminishing returns.
 The happiness you obtain from going from $0 to $1 million is much higher than from $1 million to $2 million.
-The same goes for the other three forms of capital as well.
-Strive to maximize all four forms of capital evening to get the best bang-for-your-buck in terms of happiness.
+The same goes for the other three forms of capital.
+Strive to maximize all four forms of capital to get the best return on investment.